 Sally Schroder manages distribution services for The 100 Companies, working with members to develop recipients for the eNewsletters, monitoring reader participation and working to increase engagement with The 100 platform in all markets.
 She also assists with production and proofing of The 100 eNewsletters.

 Sally is a native of Greenville, SC, a graduate of the Carolina Academy of Arts and Sciences, and is a resident of Gastonia, NC.
 In her spare time, Sally manages an eBay store, Newish, and also has designed a software platform for other eBay store owners to help improve their productivity when listing items for sale called Efficilist.

 Emily Tracy is a production coordinator with The 100 Companies where she produces newsletters on behalf of a number of markets.
 She also assists the editorial department with proofing content.
 Prior to production coordinator, she was the creator and writer of the Beer Babe column for The Atlanta 100.

 Emily is a native of Raleigh, NC and a graduate of the University of North Carolina.
 She is currently based in Denver, CO where she spends her weekends camping and hiking.

-As Engagement Coordinator for The 100 Companies, Whitney is responsible for onboarding members, web development, and web support.
-Before joining The 100 Companies in March 2017, Whitney obtained over nine years of knowledge and experience in retail banking, sales, front-end web development and customer service working with companies such as Bank of America, Guaranty Bank, Sage Software, Dolsh Radio, Fuxon Atl TV and Apple.
+As an engagement consultant for The 100 Companies, Whitney assists with web development and web support.
+Before joining The 100 Companies in March 2017, Whitney obtained over nine years of experience in retail banking, sales, front-end web development and customer service working with companies such as Bank of America, Guaranty Bank, Sage Software, and Apple.